7 Ways to Feel Healthier and Happier

 I’m a big believer in being active and exercising, whether you’re going to the gym, doing yoga, playing a sport, dancing, hiking, swimming, walking, jogging, or whatever you enjoy doing.
 There are many benefits to being active and here are just a few:

-• Increased breath capacity*note my last blog on what increasing your lung capacity and taking deep breaths can do for you.https://www.gailmae.com/blog/feel-more-calm-by-deep-breathing-which-stimulating-the-vagus-nerve
+- Increased breath capacity- check out my blog on the benefits of increasing your lung capacity and taking deep breaths can do for you at: https://www.gailmae.com/blog/feel-more-calm-by-deep-breathing-which-stimulating-the-vagus-nerve

-• Maintains and builds strong muscles and bones– which are going to allow you to have more strength and flexibility to do all the things you want to achieve.
+- Maintains and builds strong muscles and bones– giving you more strength and flexibility to achieve the activities you want to in life.

-• It helps you to focus better by increasing blood flow to the brain– keeps you aware with less brain fog, increases memory and thinking skills, and causes the hippocampus (vital for memory and learning) to grow in size.
+- It helps you to focus better by increasing blood flow to the brain– keeps you aware with less brain fog, increases memory and thinking skills, and causes the hippocampus (vital for memory and learning) to grow.

 2. Take care of your Emotional Life